Configuration¶

 Symlinks are not followed/supported.

-Directories (directories and directories-bin)
+Directories (directories and directories-bin)¶

-The directories (string[]|null default []) setting is a list of directory paths relative to base-path.
-All files will be processed by the compactors, have their placeholder values replaced (see: replacements) and added to the PHAR.
+The directories (string[]|null default []) setting is a list of directory paths relative to

 Files listed in the blacklist will not be added to the PHAR.

-directories-bin is analogue to directories except the files are added to the PHAR unmodified.
-This is suitable for the files such as images, those that contain binary data or simply a file you do not want to alter at all despite using compactors.
+the files such as images, those that contain binary data or simply a file you do not want to alter at all despite using

 Warning

 Setting the key directories (regardless of its value), will disable the file auto-discovery.
-If you want to keep it, check the force the auto-discovery setting.
+If you want

 Warning

-By default Box excludes some files (e.g. dot files, readmes & co).
-This is done in order to attempt to reduce the final PHAR size.
-There is at the moment no way to disable this (maybe this could be done via a new setting) but it remains possible to include them via files, files-bin, directories-bin or your own finder or finder-bin.
+reduce the final PHAR size.
+There is at the moment no way to disable this (maybe this could be done via a new setting)

 Warning

-If some files are expected to be excluded from the finder (respectively finder-bin) but included in directories (respectively directories-bin), the those files will be included.
-The files included are a union of the directives.
+If some files are expected to be excluded from the finder (respectively finder-bin) but

 Warning